Alrysc/onb_docs/docs/onb_overview/enums/element.md

 ### Fire

-An Entity with FireBody takes bonus damage from Aqua attacks.
+An Entity with FireBody takes bonus damage from Aqua attacks and does not trigger damage from Lava Tiles.
+They also take damage while standing on Sea Tiles, as if it was poison.

 An attack that deals Fire damage will deal bonus damage to WoodBody Entities.
-If the Tile an Entity is standing when they get hit is in the Grass TileState, the TileState will be set to `TileState.None`, and they will take bonus damage.
+If the Tile an Entity is standing when they get hit is in the Grass TileState, they will take bonus damage.

-!!! tip "Grass Burn"
-    In the official games, a Fire attack passing over a Grass Tile would cause the Tile to revert to normal.
-This does not happen in v2.0, but will in the future.
+Attacks made on Tiles in the Grass TileState will cause the Tile to revert to `TileState.None`.

-!!! tip "Lava"
-    In the official games, FireBody lets you stand on Lava Tiles without taking damage.
-This is not in v2.0, but will happen in the future.

 ### Aqua